Sambeth/twitter-kstreams/README.md

 - [ ] Figure out how to push image to docker hub
 - [ ] Figure out how to autobuild image as update pushed to github
 - [ ] Build simple kafka producer with twitter streams api
-- [ ] Build avro schema-based kafka producer with twitter streams api
+- [ ] Build avro schema-based kafka producer with twitter streams api and schema registry